AdityaInnovates/AW_Property_marketplace/README.md

 - **Property Management:** The backend is designed to manage properties.
 - **Agent Management:** The backend is also designed to manage agents.
-- **Frontend** Frontend is Created on React.js with tailwindCSS and UI library with inertia.js for routing
+- **Frontend:** Frontend is Created on React.js with tailwindCSS and UI library with inertia.js for routing

 ## Getting Started